wagnertimo/smarketcrawlR/README.md

 ##### Process the financial data

 For further processing the financial data you can calculate the logarithmic returns in percent with the `addLogReturns` function.
 You can input a financial data.frame (e.g. be the `getDailyOHLC` method) and specify values (columns of your financial input data.frame, e.g. `Close` and/or `Volume`) to add log returns to you input data.
+The first observation cannot have any return value since it has no previous value.
+Due to computational reasons the first observation is set to `0`.

 ```r
 # Get the financial data